emonpranto/NLP-Pipeline-for-sentiment-analysis/README.md

 This diagram illustrates the workflow for building and deploying an NLP project.
 The steps include:

-- Feasibility Analysis: Assessing time, budget, skill set, and domain suitability.
+- [Feasibility Analysis]: Assessing time, budget, skill set, and domain suitability.
 - Data Collection: Gathering relevant data for the project.
 Data Pre-processing: Cleaning and preparing the data for analysis.
 Feature Engineering: Extracting key features from the data.